hanabinoir/youtube-xyzen/README.md

 ## Summary

-With the initial commit, the app basically works, but there are some runtime bugs and some error with the project.
+With the initial commit, the app basically works on Pixel 4 emulator and my Pixel 3a device, but there are some runtime bugs and some error with the project.

-__Bugs that impact the performance__

-- A JavaScript variable `idDefined` is being declared every time when WebView is refreshed
-- The condition for skipping ads should be updated to prevent it being executed multiple times.
-- When a promotion div is being removed, the view can flash hardly.
-Make it softer.

-__Updates required for the project__

-- Errors in build.gradle which does not affect the runtime, but annoying, and better to be solved.
-- The local properties for android build is better to be created.
+The iOS app is not tested yet.

+Please check about the issues for specific problem, and please do not hesitate to give any suggestions or improvement to this app.

 ## LICENSE

 ```
 MIT License

-Copyright (c) 2022 Vincent Shen
+Copyright (c) 2022, hanabinoir

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal